 Zipline is a Pythonic algorithmic trading library.
 The system is fundamentally event-driven and a close approximation of how live-trading systems operate.
 Currently, backtesting is well supported, but the intent is to develop the library for both paper and live trading, so that the same logic used for backtesting can be applied to the market.

 Zipline is currently used in production as the backtesting engine powering Quantopian (https://www.quantopian.com) – a free, community-centered platform that allows development and real-time backtesting of trading algorithms in the web browser.

 Discussion and Help

 - Ease of use: Zipline tries to get out of your way so that you can focus on algorithm development.
 See below for a code example.

 - Zipline comes “batteries included” as many common statistics like moving average and linear regression can be readily accessed from within a user-written algorithm.

-- Input of historical data and output of performance statistics are based on Pandas DataFrames to integrate nicely into the existing PyData eco-system.
+- Input of historical data and output of performance statistics is based on Pandas DataFrames to integrate nicely into the existing Python eco-system.

 The following code implements a simple dual moving average algorithm and tests it on data extracted from yahoo finance.

 You can find other examples in the zipline/examples directory.